Rezana20/rezzipea_service/README.md

     uvicorn app.handlers.main:app --host 0.0.0.0 --port 80
 ```
+Hint you should see that you are in the virtual env on your terminal

 This service has FastAPI docs.
 You can navigate to `http://127.0.0.1/docs` to use the api.

+To deactivate the python env run `deactivate`

 ### Run the service in a docker container
 1. Start docker